Resale Value of a House | What Affects Property Prices

 Condition is the single most controllable driver of resale value, and it works in both directions.
 A property that's been maintained consistently, roof intact, plumbing functional, electrical compliant, paintwork fresh, presents as a low-risk purchase.
 Buyers discount risk.
 A home with visible maintenance problems prompts buyers to estimate the cost of fixing them and then offer below that estimate to allow for surprises.

 The compounding nature of neglect means deferred maintenance costs sellers more than it saves them.
 A gutter left blocked for two years produces water damage that a new gutter would have prevented entirely.
 A damp patch left untreated spreads into a structural issue.
-By the time these problems show up on a pre-purchase inspection report, they're costing you offers, not just repairs.
+By the time these problems show up on a pre-purchase inspection report, they're costing you offers, not only repairs.
 The most reliable way to protect your resale value is the least dramatic: maintain the property consistently throughout ownership.

 Market conditions and timing your sale